joeynovak/arduino-powered-ws2812-serial-controller/README.md

 B sets the brightness for the whole string, C sets the color.

-The serial data parser is very very strict, so commands must be entered exactly as below (Yes, the leading 0x is a waste of space, I like verbosity)
+The serial data parser is very very strict, so commands must be entered exactly as below, except the last 8 digits can be changed to whatever you want.
+Yes, the leading 0x is a waste of space, what can I say, I like verbosity and self-documenting code / apis.

 All commands are an ASCII representation of a 4byte unsigned int, big-endian.